 The Last Harvest

-The Last Harvest was made to uncover the hidden problem of labor shortage in the produce industry and spark discussion about possible solutions.
-Dig deeper with a curated list of facts and figures that support the story told through the eyes of the grower.
+The Last Harvest was made to explore one of the many facets of critical labor issues in the produce industry and spark discussion about possible solutions.
+Dig deeper with a curated list of facts and figures about these complex issues that surround the story told here through the eyes of growers and harvesters.

 A Pew Research Center study indicates that there is a net loss of 140,000 from 2009 to 2014 – 1 million exiting the US with only 840,000 entering.
 The top reasons cited for leaving the U.S. include family re-unification, recession and stricter immigration laws in the U.S., and an improved GDP of more than 60% in Mexico.